anurags92/karlmcguire.com/posts/the-timid-innovation-cycle/content.md

 When you don't adjust your vehicle accordingly (and other people do), you might notice a lack of results.
-This causes the *timid* feeling fueling this whole cycle.
+This causes the *timidity* fueling this whole cycle.
 Your vehicle might work a little bit, but deep down you feel like there's something better.

 ### 2. Information seeking

-That doubt brings us to the next part of the cycle.
+That doubt brings you to the next part of the cycle.

-Our first instinct as to why we are doubting our vehicle is because it's bad.
+Your first instinct as to why you are doubting your vehicle is because it's bad.
-And it *is* bad, just not in the way we think.
+And it *is* bad, just not in the way you think.
-It's bad because it doesn't account for our own strengths and weaknesses, yet we think it's inherently bad.
+It's bad because it doesn't account for your own strengths and weaknesses, yet you think it's inherently bad.

 It's natural to dislike doubt, and information is one of the easiest ways to dampen it.
-So, we seek out a new, "better" vehicle.
+So, you seek out a new, "better" vehicle.
 You eventually find someone who had the same goal as you and achieved it in &lt;insert suprisingly short amount of time here&gt;.
 Immediately you are intrigued...
 Dopamine floods your brain, and everything makes sense.